mehmetc/data_collector/README.md

 Inputs can be JSON, XML or CSV or XML in a TAR.GZ file

  ### output
-Output is an object you can store data that needs to be written to an output stream.
+Output is an object you can store key/value pairs that needs to be written to an output stream.
 ```ruby
     output[:name] = 'John'
     output[:last_name] = 'Doe'